-A limited liability company that is organized under the laws of a state other than Minnesota and transacts business in Minnesota must register a Certificate of Authority to Transact Business in Minnesota before doing business in Minnesota.
-The requirements for a foreign limited liability company obtaining an initial certificate of authority are specified by Minn.
-Stat. §§ 322C.0801 to 322C.0809, and are set forth on Foreign Limited Liability Company Certificate of Authority available at Foreign Limited Liability Company Forms.
+A Limited Liability Company that is organized under the laws of a state other than Minnesota and transacts business in Minnesota must register a Certificate of Authority to Transact Business in Minnesota before doing business in Minnesota.
+The requirements for a foreign Limited Liability Company obtaining an initial certificate of authority are specified by Minn.
+Stat. §§ 322C.0801 to 322C.0809, and are set forth on Foreign Limited Liability Company Certificate of Authority available from the Secretary of State at Foreign Limited Liability Company Forms.
 Also available by mail from that office.
 A certificate of status or certificate of good standing from the state or province of organization must accompany the registration form.

 The term "transacting business" is not clearly defined in the law, but the standard used in making the determination is the "minimum contacts" standard used in determining jurisdiction.
-Under this standard the facts are analyzed to determine whether the limited liability company business or its local agents have conducted a continuous course of business in Minnesota or with Minnesotans sufficient to justify being subjected to Minnesota law.
+Under this standard the facts are analyzed to determine whether the Limited Liability Company business or its local agents have conducted a continuous course of business in Minnesota or with Minnesotans sufficient to justify being subjected to Minnesota law.

-Neither the Secretary of State nor any other state agency will make a determination as to whether a particular limited liability company should register as a foreign limited liability company.
+Neither the Secretary of State nor any other state agency will make a determination as to whether a particular Limited Liability Company should register as a foreign Limited Liability Company.
 As a general rule, doubts should be resolved in favor of registering the organization.
 Minn.
 Stat. § 322C.0803 establishes certain activities as exceptions to the registration requirement.
-Limited liability companies organized under the laws of a state other than Minnesota should consult with their legal counsel to determine whether any of the exceptions apply.
+Limited Liability Companies organized under the laws of a state other than Minnesota should consult with their legal counsel to determine whether any of the exceptions apply.

-In addition to obtaining the certificate of authority, a foreign limited liability company must obtain a Minnesota tax identification number from the Minnesota Department of Revenue.
+In addition to obtaining the certificate of authority, a foreign Limited Liability Company must obtain a Minnesota tax identification number from the Minnesota Department of Revenue.
 If the company will have employees in Minnesota, it also must complete the Minnesota Department of Revenue's withholding tax forms and arrange for workers' compensation insurance.
 The procedure for obtaining these numbers and forms is described in the section of this Guide on business taxes and the Checklist for Hiring an Employee.
-If the foreign limited liability company changes the name or address of its registered agent or other statements made in the application for the certificate of authority become inaccurate, the foreign limited liability company must file an amended certificate of authority with the Secretary of State.
-A foreign limited liability company also must obtain any state and local business licenses necessary to conduct business operations.
+If the foreign Limited Liability Company changes the name or address of its registered agent or other statements made in the application for the certificate of authority become inaccurate, the foreign Limited Liability Company must file an amended certificate of authority with the Secretary of State.
+A foreign Limited Liability Company also must obtain any state and local business licenses necessary to conduct business operations.
 Information on business license requirements may be obtained from the Small Business Assistance Office at the address and telephone number provided in the Resource Directory section of this Guide.